Roland’s journal entries and photos done while painting this piece which became the inspiration for this series.

 I started with vine charcoal lines which I enjoyed applying because the charcoal is soft and flows quick and easy on the canvas.
-Unfortunately I did not take a picture of this stage.
 I did edits by wiping off charcoal with a cloth rag.
 I started adding color without applying a fixative over the charcoal, which would have stopped it from mixing with the paint.
 An oversight but I liked the result.
-In theroy if some charcoal did not have paint applied over it it could come of it touched.
+Unfortunately I did not take a picture of this stage.
+In theory if some charcoal did not have paint applied over it it could come of it touched.
 I have since passed a damp sponge over the dry painting with no smearing.

 I like the lighter larger square which is shown in the middle toward the left and I like a lot the vertical cloudy spot which is now sort of bluish.
 Both are outlined in red.

 I like the darker border I added.
 It took a few passes for the final look of said border.
-Each time getting darker and I wanted to be a warm border which it is.
+Each time getting darker plus I wanted it to be a warm which it is.